zowe/docs-site/docs/extend/extend-apiml/onboard-static-definition.md

     - To place your YAML file within the instance directory, copy your YAML file to the `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory.

     **Notes:**
     - The `${zoweInstanceDir}/workspace/api-mediation/api-defs` directory is created the first time that Zowe starts.
-If you have not started Zowe yet this directory might be missing.
+If you have not yet started Zowe, this directory might be missing.
     - The user ID `ZWESVUSR` that runs the Zowe started task must have permission to read the YAML file.

 3. Ensure that your application that provides the endpoints described in the YAML file is running.